-The Sydney Desalination Plant forms part of the initiatives in the NSW Government’s Metropolitan Water Plan (the Plan) which seeks to secure Sydney’s water supply against the effects of climate change, population growth and drought.
+The Sydney Desalination Plant forms part of the initiatives in the NSW Government’s Metropolitan Water Plan which seeks to secure Sydney’s water supply against the effects of climate change, population growth and drought.

 The plant can supply up to 250 million litres of water a day, which is up to 15% of Sydney’s current water needs.
 The plant is capable of being scaled up to double its capacity if required in the future.